padwasabimasala/stream_explorer/README.md

 The message store runs on the default Postgres pots 5432.
 The Postgres db is the primary Rails db and exists to allow for ActiveAdmin comments and authenticaion.
 This database is not needed in order to explore the message store but might be necessary to support authentication in a deployed or production environment.

 Message store and database configuration information can be found in config/database.yml

+# Authenticaion

+Authentication is disabled by default.
+See details in [the guide](https://activeadmin.info/1-general-configuration.html) to enable authenticaion.
+If use enable admin user authentication you can create a user with `rails runner 'AdminUser.create email: "admin@example.com", password: "password"'`